US watchdog warns of ‘improper influence’ in tariff process

 Other companies — mostly U.S. steel and aluminum producers that benefit from the tariffs — can object to the exemption requests.

+The IG also said that Commerce tightened the criteria for considering exemption requests, making it harder to get them approved, after hearing from a tariff supporter.
+Commerce made the decision without seeking other opinions, creating “the perception of undue influence,” the IG said.

+Rulings on exemption requests by Commerce’s Bureau of Industry and Security are supposed to be final.
+But the IG found evidence of “an unofficial appeals process” in which officials at the bureau reconsidered their decisions when other companies objected.
+Still, the IG found no evidence that any decisions had been changed.

-Commerce said it takes the IG’s critique “seriously” and “plans to further improve transparency.”
+In a statement, Commerce said it “has taken numerous steps to safeguard” the process.
+But it said it takes the IG’s critique seriously and “plans to further improve transparency.”

+President Donald Trump campaigned on a promise to protect traditional American industries like steel and aluminum from foreign competition he sees as unfair.
+Last year, he used a little-used weapon in trade policy that lets him declare specific imports a threat to national security to slap tariffs on foreign steel and aluminum.

+The administration agreed to hear appeals from companies that rely on imported metals.
+It expected to get 4,500 requests for relief.
+But through mid-June, according to research by McDaniels and Danielle Parks at Mercatus, it had been deluged with 72,771.
+Commerce has approved nearly 72% of the requests it’s ruled on.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.